rjswenson/publicly_opinionated/README.md

 Yes, you can also find his works for free online.
 Its kindof the theme of this whole thing :D

+#### Gimme your stump speech!(Based on a True Story)
+###### Editors note:  I'm bad at spelling, file a pull request if you care

+Welcome to my [magnum opus](https://www.google.com/search?q=magnum+opus+definition), a project derived from spring sun, blue clouds, comfort, and love.
+Its a test on a theory, which is that [I](../media/img/me_lantern300x300.jpg) have had since I realized that in my life almost every stupid thing I do from now on will be on my [permanent record](http://thenewinquiry.com/essays/permanent-records/).

+[Growing up with technology](../media/img/died_of_dysentery.jpg), I've been wary of putting my data or info on the internet so I don't get hacked.
+This project's goal is the opposite.
+Its to spill my opinions (ALWAYS based on `facts`) upon you all for judgement.
+Its time someone starts an(inter)national dialogue about:

+1.  the state of the nation(USA in my case) and the World (scary and not scary both)

+2.  congratulate or ridicule leaders/orgs/you for hard learned opinions/hot-air(lies?)

+3.  share in this whole experience with people I know, and also those I don't.
+After a long session of thinking, my main philosophy solidified.
+That being said, everything here is a MASSIVE amalgymation of all the late night talks with friends or wise words from [teachers](https://youtu.be/o03nqHXAEyo).
+As much as my brain has attempted from age 0, asking questions has been a large part of my life.
+Questions lead to answers, and answers from a professsional in any field (including stupid stuff like [pooping from a butt](http://wellnessmama.com/7013/squatty-potty-review/) can save hundreds of hours personal experimentation and research.

+4. Humans are all unique little snowflakes so if all this sounds a little cheeze it boils down to > I beleive we are all individual [singularities]( singularity article here).

+5. Internet gives us almost [GODLIKE](../media/img/w33_mag-techies_ultrakill.png)(no but [really](https://en.wikipedia.org/wiki/Technological_singularity)) power for all including good, evil, and [exciting](http://www.wareable.com/wareable50/best-wearable-tech) and I want to give you my opinionated feels for all of this.
+That way I don't have to explain myself at dinner parties and other people can call my opinions out as BS.

 #### What makes me so special?
 I'm Not!
 Thats the fun part, I'm just a learned young man of the middling class.
 I have opinions, based on `facts`.
 My opinions could be objectively wrong (bad `facts` or a boogieman word [stereotypes](http://www.beyondintractability.org/essay/stereotypes)).
 OR!
 It could be cause I didn't have the knowledge YOU have.
 Cause you lived/felt/talked-to/understood the situation better than me.
 Is that you?
 Then PLEASE fork my OPEN SOURCE MIT licensed repo and file a `PULL REQUEST` EPIC CAPS LINE!